Xiphereal/FlowTaskManagement/Desktop.Tests/e2e/README.md

     - More specific, note
       the [usage requirements](https://github.com/appium/appium-windows-driver?tab=readme-ov-file#usage).

-## Requisites

-1. An Appium server is expected to be running on `http://127.0.0.1:4723/`.
-2. The Desktop app is expected to be, relative to this test project, at `../Desktop`, in `Debug`, and for `net9.0-windows`.

 # Good to know

 Since Appium (WinAppDriver, really) relies on what Windows exposes in its automation layer, it's precisely useful to